+If you need toll-free numbers, they start at $7 per month, plus 2 cents per minute.
 Dialpad offers all users a two-week free trial.

-Dialpad is a cloud-hosted VoIP business phone system.
+Dialpad Talk is a cloud-hosted VoIP business phone system.
 There is no PBX equipment to install or maintain.
 All you need is a high-speed internet connection.
-To ensure the best call quality, Dialpad recommends a high-speed DSL, cable, or fiber-optic connection with dedicated upload and download bandwidth of 100 Kbps for each line you plan to run.
-Since this is a cloud-hosted system, Dialpad handles all maintenance and upgrades.
+To ensure the best call quality, Dialpad recommends a high-speed DSL, cable or fiber optic connection with dedicated upload and download bandwidth of 100Kbps for each line you plan to run.
+Since it's a cloud-hosted system, Dialpad handles all maintenance and upgrades.

 In addition to making and receiving voice and video calls, users can tap into their apps to change their individual call settings, set up their integrations and review their own analytics.